- 1Spain: An attractive country for investment

 - Obligations in relation to anti-money laundering and counter-terrorism financing

-Furthermore, Spain is a modern knowledge-based economy with services accounting for almost 75%2 of economic activity.
+Furthermore, Spain is a modern knowledge-based economy with services accounting for over 74%2 of economic activity.
 The country has become a center of innovation supported by a young, highly-qualified work force and competitive costs in the context of Western Europe.

 This Chapter gives a brief description of Spain’s vital statistics: its population, its political and territorial structure and its economy.